longshotlabs/composable-forms/docs/user/form.md

 PropTypes.oneOf(['changing', 'changed', 'submit'])
 ```

-This determines how often the form will run the `validator` function when the form's value is currently VALID.
+This determines which event will run the `validator` function initially, after first mount or after `resetValue` has been called.
 The default is "submit".
 To skip validation, simply do not provide a `validator` function.

-### validateOnWhenInvalid
+### revalidateOn

 ```js
 PropTypes.oneOf(['changing', 'changed', 'submit'])
 ```

-This determines how often the form will run the `validator` function when the form's value is currently INVALID.
+This determines how often the form will run the `validator` function after the initial validation is triggered based on `validateOn`, and until the form is reset by calling `resetValue` (which is also a side effect of a successful `onSubmit` call).
 The default is "changing".
 To skip validation, simply do not provide a `validator` function.

 ### validator